Bionics Institute Girls in STEM Mentoring Program 2023 Mentoring Session Guidelines

 To see a sample presentation, view the 2022 celebration event video here towards the end.

-There will be no competition for the best presentation in 2023, we only require confirmation from teachers that each pair of students has presented a summary of their learnings to their peers.
+We kindly ask that teachers confirm that each pair of students has presented a summary of their learnings to their peers.

 If possible, mentors should be invited to attend the presentation given by their students online or in person, but this is not mandatory.